-Undergraduate students in the College of Liberal Arts and Sciences who would like to focus on aging and longevity studies as their major or as a second major should consider the individualized plan of study track offered by the Interdepartmental Studies Program; see Interdepartmental Studies in the Catalog.
+Undergraduate students in the College of Liberal Arts and Sciences who would like to focus on aging and longevity studies as their major or as a second major should consider the individualized plan of study track offered by the Interdepartmental Studies Program; see Interdepartmental Studies in the catalog.
 Entry into the program requires approval of a plan of study.
-Students enrolled in this program also may meet the requirements for a Certificate in Aging and Longevity Studies.

-Undergraduate students working on a Bachelor of Arts degree in the School of Social Work have the option to earn 12 s.h. in aging-related course work as an area of focus in their major.
-Graduate students earning a Master of Social Work degree can declare gerontology/aging as an area of focus by completing course work in aging.
+Undergraduate students working on a Bachelor of Arts degree in the School of Social Work have the option to use some aging-related coursework as an area of focus in their major.
+Graduate students earning a Master of Social Work degree can declare gerontology/aging as an area of focus by completing coursework in aging.
 For more information, contact the School of Social Work.

 Aging and Longevity Studies is administered by the School of Social Work.

 The Aging and Longevity Studies Program minor or undergraduate or graduate certificate is an important asset for employment in any field.
 Working with an aging population and the issues affecting them will be increasingly important as the population of older adults also rises.

 Among the organizations that have hired University of Iowa students and alumni are assisted living centers, retirement communities, senior centers, long-term care organizations, hospice centers, elder services, state government, businesses, advocacy organizations, and athletic clubs.

 Areas of employment for individuals with specializations in aging and longevity studies include the following.